Call us now or use the form below.

 Drug Charges - An Overview

-Drug charges cover a broad range of offenses, from the less severe, like simple possession of a small amount of certain drugs, to the more serious, such as participation in an ongoing drug-related criminal enterprise, manufacturing and distributing drugs, cocaine charges, methamphetamine charges, ecstasy charges, selling drugs, drug possession while armed, or drug transportation.
+Drug charges cover a broad range of offenses, from the less severe, like simple possession of a small amount of certain drugs, to the more serious, such as participation in an ongoing drug-related criminal enterprise, manufacturing and distributing drugs, cocaine charges, methamphetamine charges, heroin charges, ecstasy charges, selling drugs, drug possession while armed, or drug transportation.
 It also includes the very common drug offense of prescription fraud.

 Even minor charges can be terrifying, however, and carry the risk of serious penalties upon conviction; the more serious charges, of course, can give rise to even graver consequences.